 Fix 3: Update your graphics driver

 One of the most common causes of the crash is corrupted or outdated graphics drivers.
 GPU manufacturers keep releasing driver updates in response to compatibility issues with new games.
-So if you can’t remember the last time you checked for driver updates, definitely do it now because it could fix your issue right away.
+So if you can’t remember the last time you checked for driver updates, definitely do it now because it could just fix your issue in a jiffy.

 - Download and install Driver Easy.